The department hosts 10 research groups. Together, the research groups in social work comprise the Social Work Research Unit (FoSo)

 This research group's focus is on the conditions for people in vulnerable and marginal positions due to physical or mental challenges or social pathologies.
 The living conditions and opportunities shaped in the dialectic relation between the individual, social work, and the overall level of changing institutional structures, political and scientific discourses are presented in the workings of the group.

-The research group Welfare, Inclusion, Social Work and Employment Relations (WISER) focuses on the field of employment policy, and contributes research on labor market policy and political development, on organizational and managerial issues and on professional practice and social work in the field of employment.
+The research group Welfare, Innovation, Social Work and Employment Relations (WISER) focuses on the field of employment policy, and contributes research on labor market policy and political development, on organizational and managerial issues and on professional practice and social work in the field of employment.

 Vat no.: 5798000420649 • P numbers; Aalborg: 1012066143, Copenhagen: 1018019139